1008tommy/mlops-assignment/README.md

 This ensures that a successfully tested version is prepared and ready for release.

 The final production release remains manually controlled so that the team decides when a tested application version is deployed to Google Cloud Run.
-Automation of deployment was considered but wasn't implemented due to our app running on Google Cloud, so to prevent unnessacry charges everything we made edits to the streamlit app, we do it manually.
+This approach follows Continuous Delivery, where the application is automatically tested and prepared for release while production deployment requires a manual action.

 The workflow therefore follows: